 Schedule Your Tour

-All classes and demonstrations are scheduled through the Fire Prevention Bureau, which can be contacted at 770-920-7484.
+All classes and demonstrations are scheduled through the Fire Prevention Bureau.
+The below form can be used or you can call their office at 770-920-7484.
 This number is a voicemail box that is specifically for scheduling fire safety education events.
 When leaving a message on this voicemail box, please include the following information:

 The Fire Prevention Bureau requires a minimum of a 10-day notice to schedule any fire education event.
 Please allow a one business day turn around for all call backs.